4-Step Recipe for Writing a Quantitative MeasureDecember 10, 2013 by Stacey Barr

 - Order Turnaround Time: Average number of days from order request to order delivery, for completed deliveries, calculated weekly.

-Part 2: The performance attribute data item(s).
+Part 2 of a quantitative KPI: the performance attribute data item(s).

 Clearly identify the data item, or data items, you are applying the statistic to.
 What exactly are you averaging?
 What exactly are you counting?
 What exactly are you taking a percentage of?

 In taking a percentage, you really have two performance attribute data items.
 Take the example:

 - Commercial Waste to Landfill: Percentage of tonnes of waste produced that is sent to landfill, for commercial organisations, by month.